fapapa/fapapa.github.io/resume.md

 ### Software Developer, Animikii Inc.; remote — 2020–present

-- Design, architect and implement major features—start-to-finish—in internal products and client projects using various versions of Rails and front-end languages and frameworks
+- Design, architect and implement major features—start-to-finish—in internal products and client projects using Rails versions 5.x and 6.x and various front-end languages and frameworks
-- Proactively keep everyone informed with Agile, Scrum, Kanban, daily stand-ups
+- Proactively keep everyone up-to-date with Agile and Scrum methodologies, with Kanban and daily stand-ups
 - Develop features for Niiwin, an internal Rails product that aids in building admin interfaces and developing other Rails apps
 - Lead developer on project for Canadian Red Cross, using Rails and Niiwin